State / Territory Benefits - New York

 - Through no fault of their own

-To collect benefits, you must be ready, willing, and able to work.
+To collect benefits, you must be ready, willing, and able to work and actively looking for work during each week in which you are claiming benefits.

 To qualify for UI benefits, you must have enough work hours and wages in covered employment.
 In New York State, employers pay contributions that fund UI.
 It is not deducted from your paycheck.
 The Department of Labor decides if you qualify for benefits.